 The website for researching university courses, entry requirements, writing personal statements and more.
 Now also includes information on options after GCSEs

-At Matthew Arnold students have the opportunity to undertake two periods of work experience, one week in both Year 10 and Year 12.
+Students have the opportunity to undertake two periods of work experience, one week in both Year 10 and Year 12.

-With regard to future career paths, it can be used to confirm choices before students decide on post-16 courses, but it is mainly a chance to engage with employers and learn new skills.
-For some students work experience in Year 10 has led to part-time work or apprenticeship opportunities.
+For many students, taking part in work experience leads to increaded self-confidence and gives them a renewed focus on their curriculum subjects.
+With regard to future career pathways, it can be used to confirm choices before students decide on post-16 courses, but it is mainly a chance to engage with employers and learn new skills.
+For some students, work experience in Year 10 has led to part-time work or apprenticeship opportunities.

 The work experience week for Year 10 is 23rd-27th March 2026.

-Students can undertake placements virtually as well as in person and we understand that for some careers the placement may not take place in the week assigned by the school.
+Students can undertake placements virtually as well as in person, and we understand that for some careers the placement may not take place in the week assigned by the school.

 The work experience week for Year 12 is 6th-10th July 2026.